Credit:

 How We Tested Pillows for Back Sleepers

-Over the course of a month I rotated through nine pillows designed for one type of sleeper: back sleepers.
+Over a month, I rotated through nine pillows designed for one type of sleeper: back sleepers.
 I slept on each one for at least two nights, in order to consider fundamental aspects, including the pillow’s overall comfort; if it provided sufficient support from the moment my head hit the hay to the minute my alarm went off; how customizable it was (and if removing or adding the fill was easy); if it got hot overnight; how well the pillow’s performance matched company claims; the practicality of any special features; whether the fill was lumpy and if the lumps could be smoothed away ... the list goes on.

 What You Should Know About Pillows for Back Sleepers